sixfeetup/intro-to-python/slides.rst

    * - ::

         int a = 1;

-     - .. image:: a1box.png
+     - .. image:: figures/a1box.png
           :class: incremental

-.. container:: handout

 Box "a" now contains an integer 1.

 Assigning another value to the same variable replaces the contents of the box:

 .. list-table::
    :class: incremental borderless